andrewgdotcom/frith/README.md

 Alternatives to PGP Smartcards exist, such as the [YubiKey NEO](https://www.yubico.com/2012/12/yubikey-neo-openpgp/) (see the [Debian smartcard support page](https://wiki.debian.org/Smartcards) for a list).
 It is possible to use these with frith, but they may not be as thoroughly tested.
 If you want to use such a device, check first that it supports 4096-bit RSA keys.
 Many only support 2048-bit — these may work with frith, but not with its default settings.
 YMMV, caveat emptor, etc.

-Some devices (smartphones, tablets...) may not be compatible with PGP smartcards (but check out the YubiKey NEO above) — in such cases you will need to save your subkeys to a third removable drive for transfer to the device by other means.
+Some devices (smartphones, tablets...) may not be compatible with PGP smartcards — in such cases you will need to save your subkeys to a third removable drive for transfer to the device by other means.
 This is not as secure as using a smartcard, and should only be done when absolutely necessary.

-Frith does not handle ECC keys (yet!) — support for these is limited in the wild so far.
-This will probably change once software support becomes more widespread.

 Getting started
 ---------------